JoaoSilvaInc/Thread-Class/README.md

-### This class will allows you make Javascript threads in a simple way.
+### This class will allows you make Javascript threads in a simple way. 💻
 How simple?
-Well, you can do it in a single line of code (not counting the import):
+Well, you can do it in a single line of code <sub>(not counting the import):</sub>

   `new Thread().add( () => { console.log("Didn't I tell you?") }).start()`

-### This code will print 'Didn't I tell you?' to the console once per second.
-If you want change the period to once every 2 seconds for example, you'll only need to pass 2000 as a constructor parameter:
+This code will print 'Didn't I tell you?' to the console once per second.
+### If you want change the period to once every 2 seconds for example, you'll only need to pass 2000 as a constructor parameter:

   `new Thread(2000).add( () => { console.log('This task is running once every 2 seconds') }).start()`